 Source separation is on the opposite side of the spectrum.
-Each material is sorted, and cleaned before collection ever takes place.
-Advantages of this type of recycling is that there is much less need for cleaning after collection but the public does have to be educated on what materials are OK to recycle.
+Each material is sorted and cleaned before collection ever takes place.
+The advantage of this type of recycling is that there is much less need for cleaning after collection but the public does have to be educated on what materials are OK to recycle.
 Although source separation used to be the preferential way to recycle because of the price of sorting, technology has lowered this cost dramatically.

-A Private Reason to Recycle
+Private Reason to Recycle

-Few people realize that, on top of physical recycling of resources, individuals and businesses need to recycle their retired IT assets to maintain the security of data that may be stored on them.
-Computers, specialty laptops and tablets, faxes, printers, scanners, network devices – these forms of e-waste can store potentially harmful information that needs to be removed with a secure data destruction service.
+Few people realize that, on top of the physical recycling of resources, individuals and businesses need to recycle their retired IT assets to maintain the security of data that may be stored on them.
+Computers, specialty laptops, and tablets, faxes, printers, scanners, network devices – these forms of e-waste can store potentially harmful information that needs to be removed with a secure data destruction service.

 What Kinds of Recycling Centers Are There?